ImDeveloperz/bloodDonation/README.md

 **Add a Donation** – Log a donation event for an already recorded donor.

 This ensures records are kept up-to-date and insights remain accurate for future predictions.

+# 👥 Contributor Credits

+---

+This project was developed by a passionate team of innovators.
+We thank everyone who contributed to making Lifelink a success:

+- Yahya ERRAME – AI & Backend Developer
+- Mohamed RIFAI – AI & Backend Developer
+- Zakaria ZEMAR - Front-end developer
+- Zouhair TOUFANI - FullStack developer

+🙏 Special thanks to GDSC EMSI for organizing the OpportunAI Hackathon, which inspired and empowered the creation of this solution.